slavaim/riscv-notes/bbl/sbi-to-linux.md

 .globl sbi_remote_fence_i; sbi_remote_fence_i = -1808
 ```

-These definitions are offsets from the top of the address space for the SBI stubs 3 instructuions stubs aligned on 4 bytes defined in ```riscv-tools/riscv-pk/machine/sbi_entry.S```
+These definitions are offsets from the top of the address space for the SBI trampoline stubs defined in ```riscv-tools/riscv-pk/machine/sbi_entry.S```
 ```
   # hart_id
   .align 4